 The year-round resort town also offers mountain biking, hiking, zip lining and is host to a film and food festival.

-Peniticton is also home to the region's airport (YYF) that offers daily flights between Vancouver, which is about a 5 hour drive away.
+Penticton is also home to the region's airport (YYF) that offers daily flights between Vancouver, which is about a 5-hour drive away.

 06 of 10